Submarine signals: Technological advances

-The Submarine Signal Company was the first company engaged in underwater acoustics becoming the national underwater sound experts and producing acoustical aids to navigation.
+The Submarine Signal Company was the first company engaged in underwater acoustics, becoming the national underwater sound experts and producing acoustical aids to navigation.
 It also became the major sonar supplier to the U.S. Navy in later years.

-A technique termed synchronous signaling combined bell signals with coordinated radio dot signals for direct distance to the signal without use of stopwatches.
+A technique termed "synchronous signaling" combined bell signals with coordinated radio dot signals for direct distance to the signal without use of stopwatches.
 The radio dots would follow a bell strike sequence and the number of dots received before the next bell signal would indicate the distance in half miles.
 The stations with the capability and precise method to use the combined radio, including stations transmitting radio direction finding signals, and submarine signal were published in nautical notices and tables.

 The Fessenden oscillator, invented by Submarine Signal Company's consulting engineer Reginald Fessenden in 1913 and developed and manufactured in 1914, was a transducer that was easier to install and maintain, could both send and receive, and also allowed coded communication between any two installations, including submarines.
 Bells were quickly phased out and transducer equipped installations remained active until World War II.
 The bells had been adequate to send signals, even coded strikes for identification, but the company had been seeking a method of acoustical communications.
 The oscillator accomplished that and led to further developments in underwater acoustics.
-The company acted quickly to replace the bells with the transducers and began working on use in submarine telegraphy, but it was slow to recognize or take advantage of the sonic distance measurement of interest to Fessenden so that others took the lead in SOund NAvigation Ranging, now generally simply known as sonar.
+The company acted quickly to replace the bells with the transducers and began working on their use in submarine telegraphy, but it was slow to recognize or take advantage of the sonic distance measurement of interest to Fessenden so that others took the lead in SOund NAvigation Ranging, now generally simply known as sonar.